 I’m sure you want to talk about money.
 How much can you actually make being an online teacher?
 Awesome question.
 Sorry, you’re not going to like my answer but it, of course, depends on the company.
 You can get paid anything from a few dollars an hour to over $40 USD an hour.

 There are sites that pay you hourly and already have a pool of students waiting for a teacher.
 Then there are sites like Tutor Agent where you name your own price and you must attract the students yourself.

 So what about the schedule?
 Some require you to have a set time everyday and some allow ultimate freedom in choosing your weekly schedule.
-I have the latter, which is awesome.
-Again, it depends!
+I had the latter, which was awesome.
+Again, it depends on the company!
 There are many jobs out there, so if you qualify, you can be choosy and find one that fits you best.

-Yea, I know I’m not a “teacher!”
-I have explained in other posts that when you teach ESL, or another language as a foreign language, you don’t need to be a “real teacher.”
-What I mean by that, is you don’t have to actually be qualified with a degree in education, and whatever else is needed to actually teach a subject in your home country.
+Nope.
+When you teach ESL or another language as a foreign language, you don’t need to be a “real teacher.”
+What I mean by that, is you don’t have to actually be qualified with a degree in education and whatever else is needed to actually teach a subject in your home country.
 It’s not necessary.
 The minimum requirement is just being fluent in the language you are teaching.
 Oh, and being nice and cool and maybe a few other requirements…

 If you are trying to teach another language other than English, I am not 100% sure.
 I would suspect that it would be quite similar to what I have below.
-You would need to double check though.
+You would need to double check with the school.

 – Some ESL teaching experience